Nationwide Help. FREE Initial Consultation. 1-866-601-5518.

 - In evaluating claims under SBA affiliation rules, the appeals court will base its analysis on the solicitation and proposal before it.

-Our SBA attorneys have a deep understanding of government small business affiliation rules and how small business ostensible subcontractor affiliation applies when looking at bidding opportunities.
+Our SBA attorneys have a deep understanding of government small business affiliation rules, prime contractor subcontractor relationships, and how small business ostensible subcontractor affiliation applies when looking at bidding opportunities.

-Call Our Ostensible Subcontractor Rule & SBA Affiliation Rule Lawyers
+Call Our CO and Washington DC SBA Ostensible Subcontractor Rule Lawyers